 If a driver finds an item on the bus, he/she will hold it until the following day.
 The student may ask the driver if his/her item was found on the bus.
 If it remains unclaimed, the driver will discard the items usually after a month.
 If you contact the Transportation Office, please provide us with a full description of the item.
 Often drivers are not able to inspect buses while they are on the road and will check for lost items at their next assignment.
 We recommend that personal items be stored in the child's backpack to help prevent losing items.
 Because electronic devices such as cell phones, tablets, iPods and games are very popular, the recovery rate is very low.
 We recommend that students store these items in a secure place such as their backpack while traveling to and from school.

 Framingham Public School buses are equipped to monitor bus activity with the use of audio and visual recordings.
-School Administration generally requests to review the footage when a situation has been brought to their attention.
-Our current vendor, Durham School Services, randomly reviews footage for employee performance evaluations.
+School Administration generally requests to review the footage when a situation on a bus has been brought to their attention.
+Our current vendor, NRT Bus, may review footage for employee performance evaluations.